Manage project forms

 You can choose to allow submitters to comment its request.
 This will help you interact with the submitters

 Add new fields in your form.
-These fields are mapped on the available attributes in the cards of your project (and the model of the created card, see point 8).
-When you select an attribute, you can defined a label and a description that will appear in the form.
+These fields are mapped on the available fields in the cards of your project (and the model of the created card, see point 8).
+When you select a field, you can defined a label and a description that will appear in the form.
 You can tag a field as required for a submission.
 You can move fields easily by drag and dropping them with the

 Specify which group in your project, cards created by requests should land in.
 You can only select one.